 Start with your chosen template for the homepage and visualize the content for your site.

 On a piece of paper draw out the wireframe for your selected homepage and start to mark in the projects and pages you would like to feature.

 The images below show two different wireframes for each of our templates and you should use these to draw out a plan for your site.
 You can find your project wireframe by visiting the Appearance > Homepage Editor section of your EngagementHQ site.

 Use these wireframes to guide the building of your site.

 It's best to think holistically about your projects when trying to decide how best to map your site.
 Below are some things to consider when you are drawing out your site plan.

-- Your site navigation should include static pages describing your site and detail information on how to get into contact with you.
+Your site header/footer should include static pages describing your site and detail information on how to get into contact with you.

-- Think about how you want to categorise your collection of projects using your navigation
+Think about how you want to categorize your collection of projects using your header/footer.

-- Use your project cards to link to either a project page, static page or directly to an engagement activity.
+Use your project cards to link to either a project page, hub, static page or directly to an engagement activity/tool.